ra1fh/eppconvert/README.md

 ## eppread

-Reads an epp file and prints a textual representation to stdout.
+eppread reads an epp file and prints a textual representation to stdout.
 Can be useful for debugging.
 Example usage:

 	./eppread.py track.epp 5